Exploring OMOP concepts with R

 Challenge

-Find the domain and vocabulary for concept_id 35208414
+Find the domain,vocabulary and concept class for concept_id 35208414

 Is this concept a standard concept?